fanesz/Advance-Auth/README.md

 - /resetpw/request - To request a password reset token
 - /resetpw/validate - To validate the password reset token
 - /resetpw/reset - To reset the password
+- /verify/resend - To resend an account verify link
+- /verify/validate - To validate the verify token

 ## Feature
 - Middleware - Auth middleware feature using JSON Web Token (JWT) that stores the user's UUID with an expiration date of 30 days.